 Viper Energy Partners LP was formed in February 2014 and did not own any assets prior to June 17, 2014, the date Viper Energy Partners, LLC, the then-subsidiary of Diamondback, was contributed to Viper Energy Partners LP.
-We refer to Viper Energy Partners, LLC as "Viper Energy Partners LP Predecessor."
-Viper Energy Partners LP Predecessor acquired its assets on September 19, 2013.
+This contribution was accounted for as a combination of entities under common control.